ionic-team/vscode-ionic/roadmap.md

 - (feat) Open selection of an update check versions and provide option to update to the latest minor version.
 Eg 12.1 -> 12.x or 12.1.0 -> 12.1.x
 - (feat) Check for leftover platforms and plugins folders when removing cordova or when capacitor is detected

 ## Performance
 - (perf) Only run capacitor config commands when "Configuration" is expanded

 ## Bugs
 - (bug) Bug capturing of inspection with telemetry reporting on exception
+- (bug) Dont show progress if runPoints are used
+- (bug) Dont show progress percent above 100%
 - (bug) On a new project - see if it can be built in current directory otherwise git history is messed up when it moves the folder.
+- (bug) verify a dev dependency upgrade stays dev by using --save-dev
 - (bug) Bundle id validate doesnt accept "stuff"
 - (bug) Creating a new Ionic project should allow changing version number/bundleid (see bug WN-276 in Capacitor project)
 - (bug) If a project has not been built and you try running on ios/android it could build for you beforehand